GeeWee/geewee.github.io/_drafts/opc-xml-da.md

 how the subscription will work, and then it will send you a list of errors which is hopefully empty.
 It will send you a subscription id which is what you use when doing polled refreshes

-Yoy can also ask for the current values of all the items when creating the subscription - in that case you get those back.
+You can also ask for the current values of all the items when creating the subscription - in that case you get those back.

 ## Subscription Polled Refresh: SubscriptionPolledRefresh, SubscriptionPolledRefreshResponse